 Yes – you’ll need to boil the gnocchi in salted water for about 2-3 minutes before pan-frying it.
 You’ll know the gnocchi is done cooking when it floats in the water.

 Storing and reheating

-If you have leftover gnocchi, it will store in the fridge for 2-3 days.
-Any longer and it may become mushy.
+If you have leftover gnocchi, you can store it in the fridge for 2-3 days – any longer and it may become mushy.
 When you're ready to enjoy your leftovers, heat them up in a pan on the stovetop for a few minutes or microwave on high for 1-2 minutes.
 Top with some more fresh parmesan for the finishing touch!

 Freezing the gnocchi

 As you can tell from the instructions, making gnocchi is a lengthy process.
 It's definitely worth it, but if you're making homemade gnocchi, you might as well make extra and freeze it for later!
-Uncooked gnocchi freezes well on its own up to three months.
-Once you have it in the freezer, pop it out whenever you're ready to make a gnocchi recipe.
-Just follow the cooking instructions listed above.
+Uncooked gnocchi freezes well on its own for up to 3 months.
+All you have to do is pop it out of the freezer and follow your recipe’s cooking instructions.